Performance Optimization Scenarios using GPU Roofline

 Data caching being more complicated as it is affected by the

-EU thread scheduling affecting data management
+VE thread scheduling affecting data management

 Let us consider several real-life examples of different applications and